AndromedusWolf/VRC-Footstep-Sound-System/README.md

 ## Dependencies
-It is VERY important that you have [Udonsharp](https://github.com/vrchat-community/UdonSharp) downloaded already before downloading this package!
+It is VERY important that you have [Udonsharp](https://github.com/vrchat-community/UdonSharp) downloaded (or chosen if you are using the VRC Creator Companion) already before downloading this package!
 The Footstep Sound System package won't work without it!

 ## Set-Up Footstep Sound System